Assistive Technology and Alternate Format Materials (eText)

-Assistive technology is any item, computer software, hardware or piece of equipment that is used to increase, maintain or improve functional capabilities of individuals with disabilities.
-Assistive technology may be provided as reasonable accommodations for students whose disabilities affect their ability to access information and products.
-Assistive technology available through Disability Services includes:
+Assistive technology is any item, software, hardware, or equipment used to increase, maintain, or improve the functional capabilities of people with disabilities.
+Assistive technology may be provided as a reasonable accommodation for students whose disabilities affect their ability to access information and products.

-- Assessment, demonstrations, and/or introductory training for specific technologies
+- Assessments, demonstrations, and introductory training for specific technologies

 - Referrals for assistive technology instruction or comprehensive training

 - Trouble-shooting and technology assistance

 Students already registered with Disability Services should schedule an appointment with the assistive technology specialist.

 Alternate Format Materials (eText)